 Following the 1904 World’s Fair in nearby Forest Park, residential development continued westward from the City of St. Louis and onto the borders of Claverach.
 The subdivisions of Brentmoor, Forest Ridge, Southmoor, were platted and in the process of having fine homes constructed when Catharine decided to sell Claverach to the Moorland Land Company in 1921.
 In 1922, Julius Pitzman designed and platted Moorlands Park (later to be renamed Claverach Park in 1929).
 His design created the green spaces, and streets in Claverach that are still enjoyed today.
 Each of the homes in Claverach are architecturally designed and constructed with either stone, brick or cement exterior to meet the restrictions in the platted indentures.
 Construction began as soon as the subdivision streets were built out in 1924 and by 1940 only a few lots of the 209 lots remained open.
 A few of the original homes have been replaced by newer homes.

 (1).
-Additionally, a detailed history written by resident Eric Jeger in the 1960’s is available via this link History by Eric Jager (~1960’s)
+A detailed history written by resident Eric Jeger in the 1960s is available via this link History by Eric Jager (~1960’s)

-If you are interested in viewing early photographs or reading more about the history of Claverach and the surrounding area, you may find that information in the book entitled “From New Madrid to Claverach, how an earthquake spawned a St. Louis Suburb” by James W. Sherby, published 2009, Virginia Publishing Co., St. Louis, Missouri, available in the St. Louis County Library, local bookstores and from the author (who is a resident of Claverach Park).
+(2).
+For the most comprehensive history of Claverach Park and the surrounding area, refer to the book entitled “From New Madrid to Claverach, how an earthquake spawned a St. Louis Suburb” by James W. Sherby, published 2009, Virginia Publishing Co., St. Louis, Missouri, available in the St. Louis County Library, local bookstores and from the author (who is a resident of Claverach Park).